brylevkirill/notes/Artificial Intelligence.md

 ----

   ["On Chomsky and the Two Cultures of Statistical Learning"](http://norvig.com/chomsky.html) by Peter Norvig
->	"mathematical model specifies a relation among variables, either in functional or in relational form"
+>	"Mathematical model specifies a relation among variables, either in functional or in relational form."
->	"statistical model is a mathematical model which is modified or trained by the input of data points"
+>	"Statistical model is a mathematical model which is modified or trained by the input of data points."
->	"probabilistic model specifies a probability distribution over possible values of random variables"
+>	"Probabilistic model specifies a probability distribution over possible values of random variables."
->	"statistical models are often but not always probabilistic and probabilistic ones are statistical"
+>	"Statistical models are often but not always probabilistic and probabilistic ones are statistical."

   ["Unifying Logic and Probability"](https://www.cs.berkeley.edu/~russell/papers/ipmu14-oupm.pdf) by Stuart Russell `paper`
 	([talk](http://video.upmc.fr/differe.php?collec=S_C_colloquium_lip6_2012&video=3) `video`)